Small Changes in Teaching BIG RESULTS IN LEARNING

 Videos, activities and essays to stimulate fresh thinking about language learning

-a new textbook for teachers from John F. Fanselow
+a new resource book for teachers from John F. Fanselow

-Small Changes in Teaching Big Results in Learning is a new textbook aimed at both novice and experienced teachers of English as another language.
+Small Changes in Teaching Big Results in Learning is a new resource book aimed at both novice and experienced teachers of English as another language.
 It can be used in formal/informal teacher education groups or by individual teachers.

 As you master the activities and types of feedback introduced in this book, you will be able to move from teaching as a ritual to teaching as discovery.
 You will decrease the time you spend making lesson plans, quizzes and tests, looking for the ideal syllabus, and preparing worksheets and handouts and, as a result, you will have more time to analyze transcriptions and video clips of what you and your students are doing.

 Paperback edition is also available from Amazon now

 Read aloud A short trip in 1800, printed below, to your students as they look at the text.
 Tell them to draw a slash like this ‘/’ between words each time you pause between sense or breath groups.
 Though the terms sense groups or breath groups are not familiar to many people, everyone communicates with breath groups in their first language all the time.
 When exchanging phone numbers in spoken English, almost everyone says 212 / 666 / 1727 rather than 2126661725.
 When we introduce ourselves we say, Hello / my name is / John Fanselow.
 I have marked a few sense groups in the first sentences of the A short trip in 1800.

 How many times you pause will depend on how familiar you are with the text and how many words you think your students can understand at one time, and later read silently and say without having to look at the text again and again.
 Over time, as your students become more familiar with the material they read, the length of the sense groups will increase.